Call for submissions

-The College of Community Psychologists is please to invite you to participate in ICCP 2020, the 8th International Conference of Community Psychology, to be held in Melbourne from Friday 26 -Sunday 28 June 2020.
-This year’s theme is Fostering and Sustaining Solidarities.
+The College of Community Psychologists is please to invite you to participate in ICCP 2020, the 8th International Conference of Community Psychology, this year’s theme is Fostering and Sustaining Solidarities.

-Call for submissions closes Friday, 6 September 2019
+Call for submissions closes: Friday, 20 September 2019

 Symposium: 500 word abstract (60 minutes)